Sureshpatil4348/Fxlabs.ai_Back_end/README.md

     - Supabase check example: verify the `notification_methods` column for your alert row includes `"email"`.
   - **Email service configured**: Set `SENDGRID_API_KEY`, `FROM_EMAIL`, `FROM_NAME` in `.env`.
 The service logs diagnostics if not configured.
   - **Log level**: Set `LOG_LEVEL=INFO` (or `DEBUG`) so you see tracker/email logs.
-  - **Cooldown/rate limits**: Emails are suppressed for 10 minutes for similar RSI values and rate-limited to 5/hour per user.
+  - **Cooldown only**: Emails are suppressed for 10 minutes for similar values via smart cooldown.
+No per-user rate limits or digest.
   - **Scheduler running**: The minute scheduler runs inside `server.py` lifespan; confirm the server is started normally (not as a one-off script).
   - **Supabase creds**: `SUPABASE_URL` and `SUPABASE_SERVICE_KEY` must be set for cache/trigger logging to work.